Art Collection Frequently Asked Questions

 Art study carrels are assigned to Northwestern University faculty and graduate students.
 Carrel space is limited, and we regret not being able to accommodate everyone.

 Two flatbed scanners are available in the Martin Reading Room.
 You may also want to check the ARTstor digital image database to see if an image is available for download.
 Contact the Digital Collections Department for more image information on image digitization.

-During the regular academic year, the Art Collection's reading rooms are open 80 hours per week, including evening hours until 10 pm five nights per week.
-Art relies heavily on student assistants to be open this many hours during the year, so our intersession and holiday hours are limited.
+During the regular academic year, the Art Library's reading rooms are open 80 hours per week, including evening hours until 10 PM five nights per week.
+The Art Library relies heavily on student assistants to be open this many hours during the year, so our intersession and holiday hours are limited.

 A good place to start is the Art History LibGuide, which will introduce you to some key resources for art history.

-Contact Art Collection staff to arrange a research consultation or instruction session.
+Contact Art Library staff to arrange a research consultation or instruction session.

-First, check NUcat, the Library's online catalogue.
+First, check NUSearch, the Library's online catalog.
 Enter the name of the artist as a subject heading, author, or keyword search.
 You may find it necessary to perform all three searches for any one artist.
-Second, consult printed art encyclopedias and biographical dictionaries located in Art Reference, or online art reference sources such as Oxford Art Online.
+Second, consult printed art encyclopedias and biographical dictionaries located in the Art Library's reference collection, and online art reference sources such as Oxford Art Online.

 A helpful place to start is the ARTstor database, containing over a million images that you can download or print for scholarly use.

 If you know the name of the artist who created the work, follow the steps outlined above for locating a book or article on a specific artist.
 You might also check museum catalogues, if you know which museum owns the work.
 You can then check to see if the work you are interested in is illustrated or discussed in these sources.